fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 ### Text Annotation

 _Text Annotation_ are used to annotate Entity Mentions in the text.
-Such annotations can originate from different Extractor types:
+Such annotations can originate from different transformer types:

 1. Named Entity Recognition (NER): NER is an Natural Language Processing (NLP) technique that detects the mentions of Named Entities of a given Types in texts.
 Both statistical and rule based systems are possible.
 NER extractors are usually trained for specific types of entities.
 Typically they do support Persons, Organizations and Locations but also other types such as Roles, Money, Date/Time ... are common.
-2. Entity Mention: In this case an Extractor uses some kind of controlled vocabulary (e.g. the list of employees, projects) as a basis to detect mentions of such entities in parsed text.
+2. Entity Mention: In this case an transformer uses some kind of controlled vocabulary (e.g. the list of employees, projects) as a basis to detect mentions of such entities in parsed text.

-In both cases Extractors will create a _Text Annotation_ to formally describe the extracted information.
+In both cases tansformers will create a _Text Annotation_ to formally describe the extracted information.
 Apache Stanbol uses `fise:TextAnnotation` for that purpose.
 The Fusepool `fam:TextAnnotation` is very similar

 * `fam:entity-type`: the general type of the detected entity.
-Extractors are free to use any type.
+Transformers are free to use any type.
 However it is recommended to use types form well known ontologies such as [NERD](http://nerd.eurecom.fr/ontology), [DBPedia](http://mappings.dbpedia.org/server/ontology/classes/), [Schema.org](http://schema.org/docs/full.html) or similar.
 * `fam:entity-mention`: The lexical form of the mention in the text.
 This is not necessarily the exact literal of the selected section in the text but is expected to represent the mentioned name of the Entity.
 Examples for deviations from the mention with the selection are due to lemmatization, case corrections, ...

 The following figure shows an example of a _Text Annotation_ for Salzburg detected as Named Entity with the type dbpedia Place in the sentence "Mozard was born in Salzburg"